arlowatts/torys-map/worldbuilding/locations/andal/days-end/dungeon.md

 #### Diamonds

 The diamonds are closely bound to the spirits of Oeged and his councillors, and prying them from the wall will stir them.
-If any of the diamonds are removed from the wall, two of Oeged's councillors reawaken as Wraiths.
+If any of the diamonds are removed from the wall, two of Oeged's councillors reawaken as wraiths.
 They begin moving toward the diamond that was removed, and travel silently in the dark.

 It will take ten minutes for the wraiths to rise.
 When they do, and assuming the characters haven't moved from the stairwell, they will try to trap the characters in the stairwell.
 One of them will approach the stairwell from the bottom while the other takes the opposite stairwell to come around behind them.
 Both wraiths are originating from the council chamber, so the wraith approaching from behind will reach the top of stairwell about 20 seconds after the other reaches the bottom.